 I am not going to go into a lot of detail about the descriptions of the leaves, stems, etc. because they are fairly unmistakable.
 In layman’s terms, their leaves are fleshy, dark green, kind of hairy, with sharp spines on the margins and leaf tips.
 The stems are also hairy and spiny.

 I know it will sound weird, but I think Thistles are interesting plants.
-Well, I also like growing a lot of cactus.
-The plant in the above photo was growing behind one of the sheds and I left it soi could get photos of the flowers.
-I had been working on a friends farm in 2019 spraying and digging THOUSANDS of Musk Thistles (Carduus nutans) and then his Bull Thistles pretty much all summer.
+Well, I also like growing a lot of cacti.
+The plant in the above photo was growing behind one of the sheds and I left it so I could get photos of the flowers.
+I had been working on a friend’s farm in 2019 spraying and digging THOUSANDS of Musk Thistles (Carduus nutans) and then his Bull Thistles pretty much all summer.
 After that, I sprayed this plant before it flowered.
 There were others in the pasture which I also got rid of before flowering… I was sure I took photos of their flowers previously, but apparently not.
-SO, in 2020, I will take photos.
-GEEZ!

 I hope you found this page useful and be sure to check the links below for more information.
 They were written by experts and provide much more information.
 If you can, I would appreciate it if you would click on the “Like” below and leave a comment.
 It helps us bloggers stay motivated.
 You can also send an email to me at email@example.com.
 I would enjoy hearing from you.